daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 9. Go to the Application area.

-10. Create a new instance of the Primavera data source, with code "DEMO" and with the Code of the Connector that you have created.
+10. Create a new instance of the Primavera data source, with code *"DEMO"* and with the Code of the Connector that you have created.

-11. On left side menu, navigate to Configurations / Employee, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.
+11. On left side menu, navigate to *Configurations / Employee*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.

 12. Now you can List and Update Employees directly on your on-premise system.